adkinsrs/sadkins_site/misc.md

 ## Books I have finished reading in 2019
 * Jan 21 - Astrophysics for People in a Hurry - Neil Degrasse Tyson
+* Feb 2 - The Snowman - Jo Nesbø